 Non-Carnegie Libraries of Illinois, A - F,

-which contains Chicago and Elgin (Gail Borden Public Library).
+which no longer contains Chicago and Elgin (Gail Borden Public Library).

 Non-Carnegie Libraries of Illinois, O - Z.

 There are 5 pages of Carnegie library postcards, beginning here.

 Occasionally, Illinois communities leapt to the challenge before Andrew Carnegie hit the scene.